yunfan/punyforth/README.md

     then ;

 : test-div ( q d -- r )
-  ['] div catch dup 0 <> if         \ call div in a "catch block".
+  ['] div catch                     \ call div in a "catch block".
 If no exception was thrown, the error code is 0
+    case
-      dup EZERODIV = if
+      EZERODIV of
         print: "Error: division by zero"
-      else
+      endof
-        throw                       \ there was an other error, rethrow it then
+      throw                         \ there was an other exception, rethrow it endcase ;
-    then drop ;
 ```

 The word *catch* expects an execution token of a word that potentially throws an exception.